 You'll get to sample traditional German specialties, dance the oompah, and of course raise a stein (or more) overflowing with your favorite German lagers, ales, Marzen, and special Oktoberfest beers.

-Three important things to know about Oktoberfests in Boston: 1) Contrary to what the name "Oktoberfest" leads you to believe, the first ones kick off not long after Labor Day in September and continue through about mid-October; 2) as Boston's craft brewery scene expands, so does the number of Oktoberfests across the city; and 3) they're a lot of fun!
+Three important things to know about Oktoberfests in Boston: 1) Contrary to what the name "Oktoberfest" leads you to believe, the first ones kick off in September soon after Labor Day and continue through about mid-October; 2) as Boston's craft brewery scene expands, so does the number of Oktoberfests across the city; and 3) they're a lot of fun!

 Oh, and you should also know: you must be 21+ and show ID to attend most of them.

-Here are the best Oktoberfests in and near Boston taking place in October where you can enjoy German-style pretzels, sausages, oompah music, dancing, and your favorite seasonal beers on draft.
+Here are the best Oktoberfests in and near Boston taking place in September and October where you can enjoy German-style pretzels, sausages, oompah music, dancing, and your favorite seasonal beers on draft.

 Top photo: Friends celebrating Oktoberfest - Credit: iStock.com/ViewApart